worktheclock/replit.github.io/hosting/strike-system-faq.md

 ### **Q: I think there's been a mistake.
 Can I talk to someone about this decision?**

-A: The mods are people and sometimes we make mistakes too. 🙋🏽‍♀️‍️ If you feel that this warning is unreasonable, contact us [here](https://contact.moderation.repl.co/).
+A: The mods are people and sometimes we make mistakes too. 🙋🏽‍♀️‍️ If you feel that this warning is unreasonable, contact us contact@replit.com

 ### **Q: I just got banned.
 What now?**

 A: You can still use Replit for personal use, but you won't be able to participate in the social features of Replit (Apps, comments on Spotlight pages, and ReplTalk). 😔

 On a case-by-case basis, the mods team may consider unbanning certain users.
 If you feel that you are ready to rejoin the community and uphold the guidelines, we are open to discussing.
-Contact us [here](https://contact.moderation.repl.co/).
+Contact us at contact@replit.com